How do I get ING's additional Savings Maximiser variable rate?

 It generally takes up to 8 business days - from the date we receive it (not the date you post it) - for your cheque to clear.

-If the cheque is going into your savings account, you'll start earning interest on the cheque from the first day it's deposited.
+If the cheque is going into your savings account, you'll start earning interest on the cheque from when we receive it and deposit it into your account.

 Cheques deposited to your Orange Everyday at Australia Post will take 8 business days to clear.